comaniac0422/aparapi/README.md

 ./run.sh EXT

 2. Synthesize OpenCL kernel and put the host and bit-stream together with the original Java class files.

+3. Execute application on FPGA.

-3.	./run.sh EXT
+./run.sh EXT